Entropy and set cardinality inequalities for partition-determined functions: Set cardinality inequalities

-And now if we sum all of these inequalities, the entries in the leftmost column can be combined with the entries in the rightmost column that is one level higher to get \ben (k-1)H(Z) \leq \sum_{i=1}^{k-1} H(Z_i, Z_k \mid Z_{(i,k)}) + (k-2)H(Z_1, Z_2, \dots, Z_{k-1}) \een and the rest of the inequality follows by induction. \end{proof}
+And now if we sum all of these inequalities, the entries in the leftmost column can be combined with the entries in the rightmost column that is one level higher to get \ben (k-1)H(Z) \leq \sum_{i=1}^{k-1} H(Z_i, Z_k \mid Z_{(i,k)}) + (k-2)H(Z_1, Z_2, \dots, Z_{k-1}) \een and the rest of the inequality follows from the induction hypothesis. \end{proof}

-Using Lemma~\ref{lem:induct}, we can give a collection of inequalities for non-Abelian groups. \begin{thm} Let $X_1, X_2, \dots, X_k$ be subsets of a non-Abelian group, and define \ben A(i,j) = \max \{ | X_i + x_{i+1} + \dots + x_{j-1} + X_j| : x_{i+1} \in X_{i+1}, \dots, x_{j-1} \in X_{j-1} \} \een for all $1 \leq i < j \leq k$.
-Then, for $k \geq 2$, \ben |X_1 + X_2 + \dots + X_k|^{k-1} \leq \prod_{1 \leq i < j \leq k} A(i,j) \een \end{thm} \begin{proof} We define $Z$ as before.
+Using Lemma~\ref{lem:induct}, we can give a collection of inequalities for non-abelian groups. \begin{thm} Let $X_1, X_2, \dots, X_k$ be subsets of a non-abelian group, and define \ben A(i,j) = \max \{ | X_i \naplus x_{i+1} \naplus \dots \naplus x_{j-1} \naplus X_j| : x_{i+1} \in X_{i+1}, \dots, x_{j-1} \in X_{j-1} \} \een for all $1 \leq i < j \leq k$.
+Then, for $k \geq 2$, \ben |X_1 \naplus X_2 \naplus \dots \naplus X_k|^{k-1} \leq \prod_{1 \leq i < j \leq k} A(i,j) \een \end{thm} \begin{proof} We define $Z$ as before.
 By Lemma~\ref{lem:induct}, we have that \ben (k-1)H(Z_1, Z_2, \dots, Z_k) \leq \sum_{i =1}^{k} \sum_{j > i}^k H(Z_i, Z_j \mid Z_{(i,j)}) \een so it suffices to show that $H(Z_i, Z_j \mid Z_{(i,j)}) \leq \log{A(i,j)}$.
-Note that in the Abelian case, we would have been pleased enough with $H(Z_i, Z_j)$ but in the non-Abelian case, the sumset $f$ that we used before is not (necessarily) partition-determined with respect to the partition $\{ \{i,j\}, \overline{\{i,j \}} \}$.
+Note that in the abelian case, we would have been pleased enough with $H(Z_i, Z_j)$ but in the non-abelian case, the sumset $f$ that we used before is not (necessarily) partition-determined with respect to the partition $\{ \{i,j\}, \overline{\{i,j \}} \}$.
 In light of this, for each subset $\setS \subset [k]$, we define the set function $g$ as

 It is easy to check that this $g$ is partition-determined with respect to any partition.
 And while we have seemingly increased the sizes of a number of the sets that we wish to bound, the conditioning allows us to overcome this obstacle. \ben H(Z_i, Z_j \mid Z_{(i,j)}) = H(Z_{[i,j]}) - H(Z_{(i,j)}) = H(g_{[i,j]}(Z)) - H(Z_{(i,j)}) = H(g_{[i,j]}(Z) \mid Z_{(i,j)}) \een by Lemma~\ref{entropy:L}.
 Furthermore, we have